Float Therapy for Chronic Pain, Fibromyalgia & Arthritis | Lost in Float Lincoln NE

 • Medications: Float therapy doesn't interact with pain medications and can be used alongside any prescribed treatment.
 Some members find that regular floating reduces their reliance on PRN (as-needed) medications over time — though any changes to medication should be discussed with your prescribing provider.

 • Red light therapy — reduces inflammation at the cellular level through photobiomodulation.
-For inflammatory conditions like rheumatoid arthritis, red light before or after a float session addresses the inflammatory component while the float addresses the gravitational and nervous system component.
+For inflammatory conditions like rheumatoid arthritis, red light before or after a float addresses the inflammatory component while the float addresses the gravitational and nervous system component.

 • Cold plunge — for inflammatory conditions, cold water immersion at 45°F produces vasoconstriction and reduces circulating inflammatory markers.
 The cold plunge specifically targets the joint inflammation that floating doesn't.